microsoft/mu_basecore/.pytool/Plugin/LineEndingCheck/Readme.md

 ### IgnoreFilesWithNoExtension

 An **optional** value that, if True, will insert the gitignore rules necessary to have this check ignore files that do not contain a file extension.
-Neccessary for binary files and/or POSIX like executables.
+Necessary for binary files and/or POSIX like executables.